 First, install Zotero, pandoc, and Better BibTeX (BBT) if you haven’t already.
 BBT will automatically create a “Citation Key” for every item in your Zotero library—you can even set the format for this key in the preferences.
-While you’re in the preferences, make sure to also set BBT to do an automatic export:
+While you’re in the preferences, make sure to export the bibliography file you want to keep updated (I use my entire collection), and then set BBT to do an automatic export:

 This creates a master bibliography file and keeps it updated.